Abdullahsaleh203/node_API/README.md

 ## Project Description

-This project is a Node.js API Authentication With JWT Tutorial that provides various endpoints for managing resources.
+This project is a Node.js API Authentication With JWT  that provides various endpoints for managing resources.
 It is built using Express.js and follows RESTful principles.

 ## Installation